Cumulocity-IoT/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 * Server implementation does not authorise a PUBLISH from the client.
 * Bits within fixed portions of a packet are incorrectly set, for example, fixed headers.
 MQTT specification treats the entire packet as malformed and closes the connection.

-In such instances MQTT clients must reconnect to be able to receive error messages from error topic via subscription.
+In such instances MQTT clients must reconnect to be able to receive error messages from the error topic via the subscription.
 Error messages received after this reconnection are from the previous session which can lead to confusion when attempting corrective actions.
-Therefore, it is highly recommended to build a microservice which uses the MQTT Service SDK to consume error messages, or use MQTT 5 for clients and make use of the reason codes feature.
+Therefore, we highly recommend to build a microservice which uses the MQTT Service SDK to consume error messages, or use MQTT 5 for clients and make to use of the reason codes feature.

 #### Topic cleanup {#topic-cleanup}